-Severe state and federal penalties are levied for discharging raw sewage and solid waste in waters where it is not permitted.
-To lock the discharge seacock; rotate the handle until the hole in the handle is aligned with the hole in the locking plate (Figure 3.21.1) and insert a padlock (not supplied).
+Severe state and federal penalties are levied for discharging raw sewage and solid waste in waters where it is not permitted. locking plate (Figure 3.20.1) and insert a padlock (not supplied).

 The discharge seacock should always be in the closed position when the toilet is not in use.
 Failure to do so could result in flooding or property damage.